tete1030/experiments/README.md

 ## To Do List
-- [ ] Increase parser threshold
-- [ ] Matching locate to support dynamic size
+- [x] Matching locate to support dynamic size
-- [ ] Precision and Recall evaluation to support dynamic size
+- [x] Precision and Recall evaluation to support dynamic size
-- [ ] Datasets color noise diagnose, put color noise before image warping